-We don't recommend eating these whole, but rather, used to make Carolina Reaper Hot Sauce or a wicked Carolina Reaper Salsa. or you can tame their heat a bit and turn it into major flavor with a Fermented Hot Sauce made from Carolina Reapers.
+We don't recommend eating these whole unless you just like pain.
+We think they taste amazing in our Carolina Reaper Hot Sauce or a wicked Carolina Reaper Salsa.
+You can also tame their heat just a tiny bit, while creating amazing flavor with a Fermented Hot Sauce made from Carolina Reapers.

 Will eating a Carolina Reaper Kill You?

-The previous world record holder for the hottest pepper was the Trinidad Scorpion "Butch T", who won the record in 2011 – and we think the Butch is every bit as hot at the Reaper!!
+Speaking of other super hot peppers, don't miss the BUTCH!
+We think the Trinidad Scorpion "Butch T", who previously won the hottest pepper Guinness Record in 2011 is every bit as hot at the Reaper!!

 Check out all of our other super hot pepper seeds: